Spanish flu: Mortality

-Around the globe

 The Spanish flu infected around 500 million people, about one-third of the world's population.
-Estimates as to how many infected people died vary greatly, but the flu is regardless considered to be one of the deadliest pandemics in history.
+Estimates on deaths vary greatly, but it is considered to be one of the deadliest pandemics in history.
 An early estimate from 1927 put global mortality at 21.6 million.
 An estimate from 1991 states that the virus killed between 25 and 39 million people.
-A 2005 estimate put the death toll at 50 million (about 3% of the global population), and possibly as high as 100 million (more than 5%).
+A 2005 estimate put the death toll at 50 million, and possibly as high as 100 million.
 However, a 2018 reassessment in the American Journal of Epidemiology estimated the total to be about 17 million, though this has been contested.
+Estimates done in 2021 by John M. Barry have the total death toll alone at well above 100 million.
 With a world population of 1.8 to 1.9 billion, these estimates correspond to between 1 and 6 percent of the population.

-A 2009 study in Influenza and Other Respiratory Viruses based on data from fourteen European countries estimated a total of 2.64 million excess deaths in Europe attributable to the Spanish flu during the major 1918–1919 phase of the pandemic, in line with the three prior studies from 1991, 2002, and 2006 that calculated a European death toll of between 2 million and 2.3 million.
+A 2009 study in Influenza and Other Respiratory Viruses based on data from fourteen European countries estimated a total of 2.64 million excess deaths in Europe attributable to the Spanish flu during the 1918–1919 phase of the pandemic.
 This represents a mortality rate of about 1.1% of the European population (c.
 250 million in 1918), considerably higher than the mortality rate in the U.S., which the authors hypothesize is likely due to the severe effects of the war in Europe.
 The excess mortality rate in the U.K. has been estimated at 0.28%–0.4%, far below this European average.